microsoftgraph/dataconnect-solutions/solutions/projectstaffing/docs/enrichment_pipelines.md

 ------------

+**Role Inference**

-Role detection pipeline is making use of a custom model.
-For each user present in the system, all its mails are being aggregated.
+The role detection pipeline is making use of a custom model.
+For each user present in the system, all their mails are being aggregated.

 For each mail belonging to a user:
 - the mail is being split in fragments.
 - for each fragment a role (and an associated score) is being assigned to that fragment
 - once the roles were collected for the mail content:
-- we extract the most common role,the role with the highest score
+- we extract the most common role, the role with the highest score
 - all this information is computed again after processing all the mails for the given user